Noemi lives in the texas/mexico borderlands, birth place of Gloria Anzaldua.

 I’m a long time zinester interested in alt.media, diy, edupunk, veg*n baking, indigenous issues, queer theory and reclamation, mestiza identity, borderland studies, women of color in alt media, raising brown boys, invisible disabilities, Mexican American/chican@ history, Texas/mexico border history, raising spitfire chicanas, single parenting in alt cultures.

-for fun I tend to burn plants, play with gesso and matte medium, invent recipes, research, question my love for scifi, robots and futuristic dystopian society, try to go into REM sleep, dye my hair red, kill zombies, dream of tattoos, create/creations, not be allergic to things, covet love and font envy, dream of futures.
+for fun I tend to burn plants, play with gesso and matte medium, invent recipes, research, question my love for scifi, robots and escapism, try to go into REM sleep, dye my hair red, kill zombies, dream of tattoos, create/creations, not be allergic to things, love and dream of futures.

 I have an undergrad degree from UT-El Paso and a master’s in writing and history.